Wopple/limber-timber/docs/learn.md

 > Tip: you can use templates not just to replace values, but also to set unspecified values.
 For example, you can set
 > the database and schema everywhere with templates, and then only write the name component for all of your entities.

+> Tip: use dry runs to confirm your templates are making the replacements you expect.
+Dry runs are the default, so omit
+> the `-w` flag when running `liti migrate`.
+Dry runs can also be used to ensure you have not mutated any migrations
+> that have already been applied.
+If your templates have made such a mutation, then the dry run's migration plan will
+> include down migrations.

 Example template:

 ```yaml